Bastian Buus: Porsche competition

 Buus made his Porsche Carrera Cup debut in the 2020 Porsche Carrera Cup Germany in a one-off guest appearance in the final round in Oschersleben, he was unable to start the first race but came 11th in the second race.

-In 2021 he competed in the Porsche Carrera Cup Germany full time, as he fought for the rookie title and also fought for podiums in the overall standings, getting his maiden podium in race 1 of the second race in Monza, and another podium in the final race of the final round of the championship in Hockenheim.
+In 2021, Buus competed in the Porsche Carrera Cup Germany full time, as he fought for the rookie title and also fought for podiums in the overall standings, getting his maiden podium in race 1 of the second race in Monza, and another podium in the final race of the final round of the championship in Hockenheim.
 He finished the championship in seventh with 120 points.
 Buus was pipped to the rookie title by Loek Hartog, as the Dane was runner up to the rookie classification.

-For his 2022 campaign, he competed full time in the Porsche Carrera Cup Germany and in the 2022 Porsche Carrera Cup France for Allied Racing.
+For his 2022 campaign, Buus competed full time in the Porsche Carrera Cup Germany and in the 2022 Porsche Carrera Cup France for Allied Racing.
 He achieved his maiden win in the Porsche Carrera Cup Germany in the first race at Imola, and got his maiden pole in the first race of Lausitzring.
-He finished his campaign in fourth with 8 podiums and 236 points.
+He finished his campaign in fourth with eight podiums and 236 points.

-In the Porsche Carrera Cup France, he didn't win any races but got 5 podiums and won the rookie classification, finishing his maiden season with 137 points in fourth.
+In the Porsche Carrera Cup France, Buus didn't win any races but got five podiums and won the rookie classification, finishing his maiden season with 137 points in fourth.

 Buus contested the 2022 Porsche Supercup season with BWT Lechner Racing, partnering Dylan Pereira and Harry King.
 He achieved his first podium in the Red Bull Ring and got his first pole and win in Circuit Paul Ricard.
 Buus won the final race of the season in Monza, finishing his rookie season in fourth place with 120 points, while also winning the rookie classification.

-In 2023 Buus remained in the Porsche Supercup with BWT Lechner Racing and the Porsche Carrera Cup Germany with Allied Racing.
+In 2023, Buus remained in the Porsche Supercup with BWT Lechner Racing and the Porsche Carrera Cup Germany with Allied Racing.
 He won the 2023 Porsche Supercup title and took his first win in his campaign at the Red Bull Ring.
 Buus finished with 122 points, five podiums and one win.

-Meanwhile in the Porsche Carrera Cup Germany, he came third in the championship after getting three wins, nine podiums, one pole position and 239 points.
+Meanwhile, in the Porsche Carrera Cup Germany, Buus came third in the championship after getting three wins, nine podiums, one pole position and 239 points.